Received a Migration Notice?

 If you are going to be unable to make your claim for Universal Credit by the date in the letter – your ‘deadline day’ (or you need more time to get advice, or to get the documentation, evidence or information needed to make a successful claim), you can ask the DWP for an extension to this deadline.
 Call the DWP Migration Notice helpline: 0800 169 0328.

 Extensions can only be given before your ‘deadline’ day, if that has passed then an extension cannot be applied.
+If you are struggling making your claim then still call the Migration Notice helpline they will direct you for support.

 Where the DWP agree to extend the time limit, then you should be notified of your new ‘deadline day’.